SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 Rate limiting can be an effective countermeasure against threats like brute force login attempts, API abuse and request flooding thus reducing the number of malicious/unwanted traffic.
 This helps in protecting against DoS (Denial of Service) attacks and saving the available bandwidth for legitimate requests.
 {{< /c8y-admon-important >}}

 It is also possible to customize the buffer size for the CEP queue and the data broker queue for a particular tenant.
-This can be done from the {{< management-tenant >}} by using the following subtenant custom fragments:
+This can be done from the {{< management-tenant >}}.
+Contact your Operations team on configuring this setting towards your needs.

-* cep.queue.limit
-* data-broker.queue.limit

-When there is no limit on tenant and system level, the limit feature is considered as disabled and the tenant gains unlimited access.
-To switch off request rate limiting after it was enabled, set the value to "-1".

 #### Limiting subtenant device number